 Fixed allocation portfolios

 We have almost finished collecting the data for our fixed allocation portfolios and hope to publish the returns for this portfolio in the near future.

 You can explore how these portfolios could have performed over the last 20 years on the fixed allocation page under historical returns.

 If you already have a Nutmeg account, by signing in on the web or our mobile app, you can always see the returns of your pots and overall portfolio as a gain or loss updated using prices from the most recent close of business.

 - £ Returns are shown after accounting for accrued dividends and management fees.

 - % returns are shown as a simple return based on the gain or loss divided by the current value.

 Investment performance can be calculated in different ways and it’s important to understand the effects of the calculation.
 The simple return, for example, is affected by the timing and amount of the money you pay in or withdraw from your account.
 If you have experienced a gain, paying in more will lower the % gain shown, while withdrawing will increase it.
 We are working on providing a second performance measure known as time-weighted rate of return that takes these factors into account.

 When do you update the returns?

-We update published returns for our fully managed portfolios shortly after each calendar quarter.
+We update published returns for our fully managed portfolios monthly.
 Returns shown in your account are updated each business day, where stock markets are open.